Common transport policy: Overview

 The legal basis is Article 4(2)(g) and Title VI of the Treaty on the Functioning of the European Union.
 As long ago as the Treaty of Rome, Member States stressed the importance of a common transport policy by devoting a separate title to it.
 Transport was therefore one of the Community’s first common policy areas.
 The first priority was the creation of a common transport market, allowing freedom to provide services, and the opening up of transport markets.
 As transport markets open up, it is vital to create fair competitive conditions both within individual modes of transport and between them.
 Therefore harmonisation has taken on ever increasing importance, and now covers national laws, regulations and administrative provisions, and the technological, social and tax environment in which transport services are provided.

-The 2011 White Paper entitled ‘Roadmap to a Single European Transport Area – Towards a competitive and resource efficient transport system’ (COM(2011)0144) recommended a 20% reduction in transport emissions (excluding international maritime transport) between 2008 and 2030, and a reduction of at least 60% between 1990 and 2050.
+The 2011 White Paper entitled ‘Roadmap to a Single European Transport Area – Towards a competitive and resource efficient transport system’ (COM(2011)0144) emphasised the transport sector’s role in reducing the EU’s greenhouse gas emissions and called for a 20% reduction in transport emissions (excluding international maritime transport) between 2008 and 2030, and a reduction of at least 60% between 1990 and 2050.
 It also sought a 40% reduction in emissions from international maritime transport between 2005 and 2050.
 It called for sustainable, low-carbon fuels to account for 40% of use in aviation by 2050, and advocated a 50% shift away from conventionally-fuelled cars in urban transport by 2030, with the aim of phasing them out totally by 2050.

-These objectives fall well short of the goal set at the December 2015 Climate Conference in Paris (also known as ‘COP21’).This consideration influenced the action plan proposed by the Commission (COM(2019)0640) entitled ‘A European Green Deal’, which goes beyond its headline ambitions (e.g. ‘smart and sustainable mobility’) to also include overarching climate law objectives, thus turning political commitments on climate policy into legal obligations.
+These objectives fall well short of the goals set at the December 2015 Climate Conference in Paris (also known as ‘COP21’).This consideration influenced the action plan proposed by the Commission (COM(2019)0640) entitled ‘A European Green Deal’, which goes beyond its headline ambitions (e.g. ‘smart and sustainable mobility’) to also include overarching climate law objectives, thus turning political commitments on climate policy into legal obligations.
+In view of the EU’s climate neutrality objective, the transport sector has to cut its CO2 emissions by 90% by 2050.
+On 9 December 2020, the Commission put forward the Sustainable and Smart Mobility Strategy – putting European transport on track for the future.
+This outlined the steps to transform the EU’s transport system, in line with the objectives of the European Green Deal and the EU’s Digital Strategy, to make the transport sector more sustainable, digital and resilient.

 General policy guidelines